uqmc/docs/source/includes/_introduction.md

 ## Editing this documentation

 This documentation's source code is found in the [uqmc/docs](https://github.com/uqmc/docs/) repository.
 The repository is a fork of [Slate](https://github.com/slatedocs/slate/).
 To edit its content, simply clone our 'docs' repository and edit the markdown files under `source/`.
 The `index.html.md` file includes the front-matter for the markdown.
-Within the index file it defines which other markdown files are included.
-These other files are located in `source/includes` and are appended to the main markdown file in the same order they are defined in, in the 'includes' array within the front-matter.
+Within the front-matter we define which other markdown files are included as part of the 'includes' array.
+These includable files are located in `source/includes` and are appended to the main markdown file in the same order they are defined enumerated.

 The [Slate wiki](https://github.com/slatedocs/slate/wiki) has heaps of resources on how to customise the documentation.